zettsky/launchpad-2026/README.md

 Instead of endless discussions in group chats, users join a shared session, submit their food preferences, and let the app recommend restaurants that best match everyone's choices.

+Note: As we are using a free version of Google's Places API, the number of times that we can run our program as of now is limited.

 ---

 ## Features